-A final plat shall neither be approved by the City Council nor accepted for filing until the improvements required by these land development regulations have been constructed in a satisfactory manner or, in lieu of such construction, a surety device in the form of a surety bond, performance bond, escrow agreement, or other collateral (the form of which to be approved the attorney for the City) has been filed with the City Council.
+A final plat shall neither be approved by the City Commission nor accepted for filing until the improvements required by these land development regulations have been constructed in a satisfactory manner or, in lieu of such construction, a surety device in the form of a surety bond, performance bond, escrow agreement, or other collateral (the form of which to be approved by the attorney for the City) has been filed with the City Commission.
 Such surety shall:

-- 5.39.1 Cover at least one hundred and ten (110) percent of the estimated cost of all required improvements such as streets, drainage, fill, and utility systems with estimated costs provided by the subdivider's State of Florida registered engineer.
-A properly signed certificate of the estimated cost shall appear on the final plat (see Appendix A) upon submission to the City Council.
-This estimated cost shall represent the total cost of installing all required improvements.
-As alternatives to the above, bids from two (2) licensed contractors or a copies of all executed contracts for the installation of the improvements may be submitted. - 5.39.2 Be conditioned upon the subdivider completing all improvements and installations for the subdivision or unit division thereof, in compliance with these land development regulations and within the time specified between the subdivider and the City Council.
-The City, after sixty (60) days written notice to the subdivider, shall have the right to bring action or suit on the surety bond for the completion of the improvements in the event of default by the subdivider or failure of the subdivider to complete such improvements within the time required, allowing for properly approved extensions by the City Council. - 5.39.3 Be payable to, and for the indemnification of the City Council.
+- 5.41.1 Cover at least one hundred and ten (110) percent of the total estimated cost of all required improvements such as streets, drainage, fill and utility systems with estimated costs provided by the subdivider's registered engineer in the State of Florida.
+A properly signed certificate of the estimated cost shall appear on the final plat (see Appendix A) upon its submission to the City Commission.
+This estimate shall represent the total cost of installing all required improvements.
+As alternatives to the above, bids from two (2) licensed contractors or copies of all executed contracts for the installation of the improvements may be submitted. - 5.41.2 Be conditioned upon the subdivider completing all improvements and installations for the subdivision, or unit division thereof, in compliance with these land development regulations and within the time specified between the subdivider and the City Commission.
+The City, after sixty (60) days written notice to the subdivider, shall have the right to bring action or suit on the surety bond for the completion of the improvements in the event of default by the subdivider or failure of the subdivider to complete such improvements within the time required, allowing for properly approved extensions by the City Commission. - 5.41.3 Be payable to, and for the indemnification of, the City Commission.

-SECTION 5.40 OTHER DOCUMENTS REQUIRED WITH THE FINAL PLAT
+SECTION 5.42 OTHER DOCUMENTS REQUIRED WITH THE FINAL PLAT